[Philip Davies in the Chair]

 The hon.
 Member for Clwyd South also highlighted the possible dysfunction in the market.
 There is no doubt that many people are cynical about how the insurance market operates, so it is always good to shine a light on it and have transparency.
 She mentioned insurance premium tax, which was increased a couple of years ago in yet another Budget whammy.
 The cost of insurance for young drivers is a major issue.
 The hon.
 Lady asked the Minister to consider freezing insurance premium tax; I would like the Government to go further and consider introducing age restrictions on it.
 The cost of insurance for young people is so prohibitive that the extra 10% or 12% on top of their already big premiums is a real hit.

 The hon.
 Member for Darlington mentioned insurance premiums and then raised a matter that was perhaps a bit off topic but that is clearly very important, because she is supporting her constituents in a case that has been really harrowing for them.
 I certainly understand the arguments for a graduated driving licence scheme and I look forward to the Minister’s response.
-Her teenage sons might not appreciate such a scheme, and nor might many other young people, but in the light of the wider consequences for safety, we have to consider the matter seriously.
+The hon.
+Lady’s teenage sons might not appreciate such a scheme, and nor might many other young people, but in the light of the wider consequences for safety, we have to consider the matter seriously.
 I commend her for raising it.

 It is clear that the issue is not as simplistic as car-only versus driver-only insurance, as the petition suggests.
 The United States system imposes liability insurance requirements on drivers, and many US car insurance policies include restrictions, although they may be as simple as a requirement for a manual driving licence—many cars in the States are automatic and many people have automatic-only licences.
 The Association of British Insurers lists other considerations relevant to a change in the UK insurance market system, such as experience with particular types of vehicle or age profile.
 Many car-only insurance policies include restrictions on the age and experience of drivers.
 It is not quite as simple as someone insuring a car and then all their friends and family being fully insured to drive it.

 The petition is loosely based on the situation in Portugal, but as the hon.
 Member for Clwyd South correctly highlighted, the market in Portugal is not straightforward either.
-I know from experience that in the United Kingdom it is possible, even under the current market set-up, to insure a car such that other drivers than the named driver are fully insured to drive it.
+I know from experience that in the United Kingdom it is possible, even under the current market set-up, to insure a car such that drivers other than the named driver are fully insured to drive it.
 My dad’s car has been insured for many years to cover any valid driver who has his permission to drive it and who holds the necessary licence, although I believe there are some restrictions relating to penalty points and minimum age, so it is clearly possible to get car insurance that includes the flexibility for friends and family to drive.

 I, too, have a teenage son, so I can certainly see the arguments and attractions of a car-only insurance premium, which might make driving less cost-prohibitive for young drivers.
 Certainly my 18-year-old son, Dylan, advocates such a system, because he thinks it will magically reduce his premiums.
-Clearly, however, it could only reduce premiums for him if we all pay a much higher share ourselves, so again there would be winners and losers, although it might make the market slightly easier for young drivers to enter into.
+Clearly, however, it could reduce premiums for him only if we all pay a much higher share ourselves, so again there would be winners and losers, although it might make the market slightly easier for young drivers to enter into.

 As the hon.
 Member for Clwyd South highlighted, this petition has a decent number of signatures—56,000.
 Last week, when I first got notification of the debate, I think it had 45,000 signatures, so there has been a considerable increase in the past week or so, which I imagine must be due to the interest generated by this debate.
 At the least, this debate is highlighting an issue for more people to think about.